Supersonic-Sites/FinelyTunedTechnologies/content/services.md

           people at the front door without opening the door. "
         aos: none
         title: Smart Security System
-        img: /img/security-automation.jpg
+        img: /img/home_security_automation.jpg
       - img_alt: Smart heating system for homes and offices
         cta: Call To Action
         cta_link: free-consultation/
         title: Automated Climate Control
-        desc: "No more fiddling with the thermostat.
-Control your ideal environment with our automated heating systems.
-Easily manage a comfortable room temperature.
-Remotely set the temperature even if you’re not at home.
-          Enjoy the ease of simple and reliable technology. "
+        desc: Program your ideal heating of cooling environment.
+Remotely set the desired temperature while away from your home.
+Enjoy the ease of simple and reliable technology.
         aos: none
         img: /img/robin-van-geenen-ybcjvoiwmxm-unsplash-1-.jpg
       - img_alt: Picture of speakers and television automated with smart technologies